 It’s been a long time since I last posted anything related to D/s and fetishes.
 Truth be told, events beyond my control have meant I’ve had very little time, and even fewer opportunities, to indulge in moments and thoughts of this kind.
 Also, the blog had taken a more “mainstream” direction, towards which I’m rather ambivalent.
 Don’t get me wrong, I’m usually content using my blog to express my views on topics that have nothing to do with sex, romance, or sexuality, but there are times when I feel I keep pushing certain thoughts back.

-It was a recent post by Sian Pearl over at her parthenoid blog that set the gears into motion again.
+It was a (now sadly deleted) by Sian Pearl over at her parthenoid blog that set the gears into motion again.
 In that post, Sian expressed her extreme distaste for the Neuropuppet (pictured above): A cyberpunk drone play attachment for female (mostly) Second Life avatars she had made on request, based on drawings by Dreampaint Loon.
 To cut a long story short, this attachment consisted of a face-concealing mask with a drone communications light source on its forehead, and a spine-like rigged mesh attachment, which ended up covering the nether regions.
 The entire rig also penetrated the female avatar in all three orifices.

 NOTICE: The article below deals with adult and fetish-related topics and fantasies.
 If you are offended by this sort of material and/or are not a legal adult, I suggest you leave this instant.